José Arredondo

 José Juan Arredondo (born March 12, 1984) is a Dominican former professional baseball relief pitcher.
-He also played for the Los Angeles Angels of Anaheim and the Cincinnati Reds of the Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and Cincinnati Reds.

 Playing career

 Los Angeles Angels of Anaheim

 Arredondo was signed as a non-drafted free agent by the Angels on June 25, 2002.

 2008 season

 Arredondo made his MLB debut against the Chicago White Sox on May 14, 2008, at Angel Stadium in Anaheim, California.
 He surrendered a home run to Nick Swisher, the first batter he ever faced.

 Arredondo earned his first career MLB victory on May 26, 2008, against the Detroit Tigers in Anaheim, throwing two perfect innings of relief in an Angels' 1–0 12-inning victory.
 On June 28, he pitched in relief of Jered Weaver and combined with Weaver to not allow a hit against the Los Angeles Dodgers, but still lost the game 1–0.
-This was only the fourth time an eight-inning no-hitter had ever been lost due to the home team winning the game, and the first as a combined no-hitter.
+That was only the fourth time an eight-inning no-hitter had ever been lost due to the home team winning the game, and the first as a combined no-hitter.
 Because the Angels did not pitch nine innings, it is not officially considered a no-hitter.

 Arredondo finished the season with a 10–2 record and a 1.62 ERA.
 He was considered to be a potential closer until the Angels signed Brian Fuentes.